nehalgala7/Nodejs-concepts/Sprint_2/README.md

 	- Loading a Module
 - Asynchronous JS
 	- Synchronous Vs. Asynchronous Code
-	- Call Stack, Callback Queue, and Event Loop
+	- Call Stack, Callback Queue, Event Loop and Callbacks
-	- Callbacks
 	- Callbacks hell and how to avoid it
 - Introduction to APIs
     - Introduction